blox/blox/deploy/README.md

 }
 ```

 You can monitor the progress via the same [Monitor Progress](#monitor-progress) steps above.
 Make sure to replace the --stack-name with 'BloxAws'.
-After the CloudFormation setup completes, you can retrieve the URL for your secure Daemon Scheduler REST API endpoint via the following command.
+After the CloudFormation setup completes, you can retrieve the URL for your secure daemon-scheduler REST API endpoint via the following command.

 ```
 $ aws --region <region> cloudformation describe-stacks --stack-name BloxAws --query 'Stacks[0].Outputs[0].OutputValue' --output text